A cheerleader wakes up from a 20 year coma and goes back to school.

 Unsurprisingly as the film unfolds all the young people actually turn out to be lovely, if anxious.
 Martha’s changes to the school mean everyone is accepted and safe, the tentacles and permanence of social media notwithstanding (Janet, a clever fellow senior, refuses to be filmed in case footage is used against her when she runs for US president).

 The nastiness (of course!) stems from mean mother Tiff (Zoe Chao).
-I did sigh at the “evil middle-aged mum” trope but I’ll let it go, as Steph does manage to introduce some flirty, dirty fun to the cheerleading squad, and it’s nice to see that the kids are, in every sense, all right.
+I did sigh at the “evil middle-aged mum” trope but I’ll let it go, as it’s outweighed by Steph’s adding of flirty, dirty fun to the cheerleading squad; plus it’s nice to see that the kids are, in every sense, all right.

 The performances are spot on (I loved Chris Parnell as Steph’s overprotective dad and Sam Richardson as school librarian Seth, still mooning over her 20 years on); and a Britney Spears tribute, when 37 year old Steph teaches her new friends how to dance, is great fun and rather touching.